allwin199/blockchain-basics/Keys.md

-Address is derived using the public key public key is derived using private key
+Address is derived using the public key public key is derived using private key with the help of ECDSA

 -----------------------